EECOLOR/shapeless-wiki/Home.md

 )
 ```

-This option isn't necessary or supported in Scala 2.10, so you should omit it if you are building with Scala 2.10.2 or
+This option isn't necessary or supported in Scala 2.10 and later, so you should omit it if you are building with
-later,
+Scala 2.10.2 or later,

 ```scala
 scalaVersion := "2.10.4"